 ▼ Citizenship not confirmed.
-If the Social Security match didn't confirm that the student is a citizen, the SAR and ISIR will include a comment explaining that the student either needs to provide documents proving citizenship or make a correction to show that he or she is an eligible noncitizen.
+If the Social Security match doesn't confirm that the student is a citizen, the SAR and ISIR will include a comment explaining that the student either needs to provide documents proving citizenship or make a correction to show that she is an eligible noncitizen.

-If the student is a citizen, he or she must give you documentation of his or her citizenship status.
+If the student is a citizen, he must give you documentation of his citizenship status.
 If the student submits appropriate documents, you can disburse aid to the student.
 Unlike documentation for eligible noncitizens, you don't submit these documents to the Immigration and Naturalization Service, or any other agency, for verification.
 You do need to keep a copy of the documents in the student's file.
 The student might also want to contact the Social Security Administration to have it update its database, but doesn't have to do this to receive aid.
-See "Other Documentation" for a list of possible documentation.
+See "Other documentation" below for possible documentation.

-If the student is an eligible noncitizen, he or she must submit a correction, which must include the A-Number.
-When the correction is sent in, the CPS will attempt a match with Immigration and Naturalization records to confirm the student's status (see "INS match," page 34).
+If the student is an eligible noncitizen, she must submit a correction, which must include the Alien Registration Number or A-Number.
+When the correction is sent in, the CPS will attempt a match with INS records to confirm the student's status.